 ISO 31000 is a 'risk management – principle and guideline' provides a reference framework that organization can use to design, build, implement and audit their ERM.

 Due to the scope of the subject and the holistic behavior management needs to drive this because only at that point the whole of the organization is visible.

 Context refers to the kind of risk that you wish to address.
 Secondly, do you wish to start with the whole of the organization or wish to limit to critical teams or locations only?

-Phase III – Perform risk assessment with the chosen context – this includes identifying the stakeholders, business teams, resources and asset infrastructure within the context, resulting in defining a risk register, and threats and opportunities.
+This includes identifying the stakeholders, business teams, resources and asset infrastructure within the context, resulting in defining a risk register, and threats and opportunities.

-Phase IV – Implementation/measurement journey through definition of people, processes and technology, and program charter to drive the implementation and embedding them as part of the organization culture.
+Through definition of people, processes and technology, and program charter to drive the implementation and embedding them as part of the organization culture.

-Phase V – Internal Audit is the process of verifying successful implementation, on one hand, and the inclusion of ERM principles in business life cycle on the other.
+Is the process of verifying successful implementation, on one hand, and the inclusion of ERM principles in business life cycle on the other.

-Phase VI – Management reporting helps in reporting and alignment with Phase I. Though management is involved in each phase, a formal reporting process will help in measuring the performance and whether it is providing business benefits it was designed to.
+Helps in reporting and alignment with Phase I. Though management is involved in each phase, a formal reporting process will help in measuring the performance and whether it is providing business benefits it was designed to.